Looking for the Best Gifts for Kids this Christmas?

 So much fun to be had with this gift!

-This game, Ice Cream Social, is going to be their new favorite game!
-I love that it’s fast enough that you can play a “round” in under 10 minutes and the concept is so easy that my 5 year old can play against my 10 year old, and they both have fun!
+This card game, Sleeping Queens is going to be their new favorite game!
+I love that it’s fast enough that you can play a “round” in under 10 minutes and the concept is so easy that my 4 year old can play against my 11 year old, and they both have fun!

 There’s a little bit of strategy involved as well as keeping a close eye on what is happening.
-However, Ice Cream Social is simple enough that young children can excel as well!
-Grab it here!
+My 4 year old is not able to add yet, so she will add that strategy as she grows, but that doesn’t keep her from winning!

 15) Crayola Art Case